theballmarcus/left-on-by-accident/README.md

 ### Before installing

 It is very important that you use X11 as display server if you are running ubuntu!
-Otherwise it will not work - I debbuged around for quite a while to figure this one out.
+Otherwise it will not work - I debugged around for quite a while to figure this one out.

+### IT IS NOT COMPLETELY SAFE...

+Linux doesn't allow me to block the Super key.
+This is quite important.
+People will be able to start a terminal etc., but it is really hard for them to see what they are doing.

 # ❓SO HOW CAN I USE IT????? ❓